Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 contained in any such information or otherwise distributes any service or content from this

 Site.
-JTSL shall not bear the responsibility if the Customer/Investor/Client modifies or
+BCML shall not bear the responsibility if the Customer/Investor/Client modifies or

 uses the content or services he/she/it gets from this Site for any purpose other than those